themaplelab/swan/README.md

 ### 2. Analysis

 The analysis is work in progress and has no default sources/sinks.
 You can use the `driver.jar` to analyze the SIL in the `swan-dir/`.
-You can use `-h` to view driver options.
+You can use `-h` to view the driver options.

 ```
 java -jar driver.jar -j basic-spec.json swan-dir/